 3. Get Compensation for a Delayed or Cancelled Flight

 Considering that you are already trying to travel on a budget, this could be your chance to cash out some money due to the incompetence of the airline.
-You wouldn’t want to go through the stress of booking as early as possible and still have to deal with flights delay or cancellation without compensation.
-AirHelp has a guide to help you check how much compensation you should get based on the flight distance and length of the delay.
+You wouldn’t want to go through the stress of booking as early as possible and still have to deal with flight delays or cancellations without compensation.

 4. Get a Job Overseas